ScrappyHub/rooted-core/docs/ROOTED_GIT_HANDOFF.md

 vendor_premium_plus

-institution
+institution_free/premium/premium_plus

 admin

+community_member

+kids_mode enabled/disabled

-If behavior matches expectations → Backend is LOCKED.
+If behavior matches governance → Backend is LOCKED.
-Remaining work = UI, UX, polish.
+Remaining work = UI/UX/polish only.

-9. Current Vertical Status (Reality Only)
-✅ ROOTED Community – active, core UX + flows present

-🏗️ ROOTED Construction – in development (logic + structure reuse)

-🏗️ ROOTED Arts & Culture – in canonical design + early wiring

-🏥 ROOTED Healthcare (non-clinical) – conceptual only (no patient data, no records)

-All other verticals in the roadmap are not live and must integrate with this core.

-10. Recommended AI Prompt for This Repo
+11. Recommended AI Prompt for This Repo (Updated)
-Whenever you open a new AI chat for this repo, start with this:

-text
-Copy code
+Any time you bring in an AI assistant for ROOTED, start with exactly this (you can tweak path names if you rename):

 You are working inside my existing ROOTED codebase.

-ROOTED is already architected and deployed to Supabase + a Figma/Make → React/TS-based frontend.
+ROOTED is already architected and deployed to Supabase with a governed multi-vertical core (Community, Education, Construction, Experiences, Arts & Culture) and a Vite/React/TypeScript frontend.

 You are NOT allowed to:

-- Rebuild roles or tiers
+Rebuild roles or tiers

-- Disable RLS on any table
+Disable RLS on any table

-- Add new tables/columns without clearly marking them NEW
+Add new tables/columns without clearly marking them NEW

-- Change Kids Mode rules
+Change Kids Mode rules

-- Change holiday/cultural consent rules
+Change holiday/cultural consent rules

-- Bypass premium_plus constraints
+Bypass premium_plus or feature_flag constraints

-- Monetize landmarks
+Monetize landmarks or sanctuaries

-- Bypass account_status, feature_flags, or deletion pipeline
+Bypass user_tiers.account_status, feature_flags, or deletion pipeline

-- Expose community member profiles publicly
+Expose community member profiles publicly

-- Bypass app-wide safety rules for Kids and Community
+Create separate accounts per vertical (identity is global)

+Invent Construction/Experiences/Arts markets that conflict with the vertical prompts

+You MUST respect:

+/governance/ROOTED_GOVERNANCE_INDEX.md

+/governance/ROOTED_STOP_LAYER.md

+/governance/ROOTED_CORE_SYSTEM_GOVERNANCE.md

+/governance/ROOTED_VERTICAL_ACCESS_CONTRACT.md

+/governance/ROOTED_FRONTEND_PLATFORM_CONTRACT.md

+Kids Mode safety, sanctuary law, and data sovereignty

+user_tiers + feature_flags as the source of truth

+Canonical views for discovery (providers_discovery_v1, seasonal_featured_providers_v1, kids-safe views)

+vertical_conditions_v1 for all weather/conditions widgets

+Account governance, opt-in/opt-out, and deletion pipeline

 You ARE allowed to:

-- Audit and polish existing logic
+Audit and polish existing logic

-- Add or refine RLS policies
+Add or refine RLS policies

-- Add edge functions, views, or jobs
+Add edge functions, views, or jobs (clearly labeled)

-- Wire existing backend logic into UI components
+Wire existing backend logic into UI components

-- Help with performance, readability, and structure
+Improve performance, naming, structure, and DX

-- Extend admin/debug tools that respect the governance model
+Extend admin/debug tools that respect governance

-Always respect:
-- user_tiers + feature_flags as the source of truth
-- Kids Mode restrictions
-- Seasonal + holiday intelligence (season baseline, holidays dual-consent)
-- Seasonal featured view (seasonal_featured_providers) for discovery
-- Media bucket rules (rooted-public-media, rooted-protected-media)
-- Account governance + opt-in/opt-out + deletion pipeline
-- Safety constraints for sanctuaries, nonprofits, and community uploads

-Use the BACKEND HARDENING ROADMAP in ROOTED_GIT_HANDOFF.md and tell me which STEP you’re working on when you make changes.
+Always tell me which HARDENING STEP (from ROOTED_GIT_HANDOFF.md) you are working on when you propose backend changes.
-End of ROOTED – GIT COMPREHENSIVE HANDOFF
-This file lives at the repo root and is treated as platform law.